 Don’t worry.
 I googled for you.
 Zabaglione is an Italian dessert or sometimes a beverage, made with egg yolks, sugar, and sweet wine.
 A creamy and light creation.

-So that concludes my photographic experience of Andiamo.
+So that concludes my photographic experience of Andiamo Italanio and its Authentic Italian food.
 As I mentioned earlier, I am only sad that it took me this long to discover Andiamo.
 Google Translate tells me Andiamo means “Let’s go” in Italian.
 How aptly named.
 Call your friends and partners in joy and tell them, “Let’s go to Andiamo!”

 2521 Rutland Drive, Austin TX 78758